richonguzman/LoRa_APRS_iGate/README.md

 # LoRa_APRS_iGate

+LoRa APRS iGATE for:

+- LILYGO ESP32 LoRa v2-1-1.6
-DIY version of LoRa APRS iGATE with ESP32 and SX1278 LoRa Module
+- ESP32 Wroom Dev +  SX1278 LoRa Module for a DIY Version

 STILL IN BETA TESTING!!!

 Achievements:
 - listening to LoRa packets the same as messages for Stations/Callsing in near 50Kms.
-- transmiting messages listened from APRS-IS to RF/UHF/LoRa
+- transmiting messages listened from APRS-IS to LoRa